Personalised Digital Learning Programme (PDLP) @ Swiss

 Roll-Out of IT Applications as part of National Digital Literacy Programme (NDLP)

-As part of the NDLP, schools will progressively roll out IT applications that will be vital to students’ learning experience and educational journey.
-In the following months, MOE will roll out some or all of the following applications:
+As part of the NDLP, schools have progressively rolled out IT applications that are vital to students’ learning experience and educational journey.

-(b) Microsoft Pro Plus: every secondary school will be granted a licence to use Microsoft Office tools that include Word, PowerPoint and Excel.
+(b) Microsoft Pro Plus: every secondary school is granted a licence to use Microsoft Office tools that include Word, PowerPoint and Excel.

-The school will need to use your child/ward’s personal data such as his/her name and class to set up user accounts.
+The school needs to use your child/ward’s personal data such as his/her name and class to set up user accounts.
 Please refer to our Frequently Asked Questions section for more information on the collection of data via these applications.

 DMA.
 The Device Management Application (DMA) which will be installed in your child/ward’s PLD collects data on usage by the student, such as the amount of time spent on each application.
 The DMA data will only be used for MOE’s cyber-wellness measures and technical troubleshooting.
 MOE will not disclose the data to any person otherwise than permitted under the law.

 - Microsoft Pro Plus: https://portal.office.com/commerce/mosa.aspx

 All user data which is collected by MOE will be stored in secure servers managed by the respective vendors of our systems.
 The Government has put in place strong personal data protection laws and policies to safeguard sensitive data collected by public agencies such as MOE.
 Please refer to this website for more information on these laws and policies: (https://www.smartnation.gov.sg/about-smart-nation/secure-smart-nation)